Glazzes/react-native-zoom-toolkit/README.md

 - **SnapBackZoom:** Zoom in and snap back, this component automatically snaps back to its original position once the gesture ends, making it ideal for previews.
 - **ResumableZoom**: Pick up where you left last time!
 This component remembers your previous interactions with it, just the same way it works in your Android/IOS OS integrated gallery application, making it ideal for detail screens and gallery screens.
 - **CropZoom:** An ideal, practical and unopinionated component for image and video cropping needs.
-- **Mirror:**: Mirror the current pinch gesture transformations to any other component you want.
+- **Mirror:** Mirror the current pinch gesture transformations to any other component you want.
 - **Expo Go Compatible**: This library has been written in typescript only with supported modules by the expo go app.

 ## Documentation